Diagram of a conscious AI Mind

-2. Self-concept of ego
+2. The self-concept of ego focuses consciousness.

 Each AI Mind has a concept of self expressed by the personal pronoun "I".
 When a human user address the AI Mind as "you", the AI software interprets the word "you" as referring to its own internal self-concept of ego and activates not the concept of "you" but rather the "I" concept.
 When fetching from memory a thought about itself which was originally an idea communicated by an external entity, the AI software does not activate and think the original input word "you" but instead searches for and ouputs "I" or "me" as the grammatically correct form of the self-concept of ego.
 This basic facility in understanding the difference between "I" and "you" is the rudimentary start of artificial consciousness in a machine intelligence.

-The spreading activation module SpreadAct causes act5ivation to spread from concept to concept in a chain of thought.
-As the software of each AI Mind grows in complexity and intelligence, the human user may interact with the AI Mind in ever more sohpisticated ways, starting with such simple queries as "Who are you?" and "Who am I?"
+The spreading activation module SpreadAct causes activation to spread from concept to concept in a chain of thought.
+As the software of each AI Mind grows in complexity and intelligence, the human user may interact with the AI Mind in ever more sophisticated ways, starting with such simple queries as "Who are you?" and "Who am I?"
 The conscious AI Mind thinks not only about itself or the human user in response to such queries, but also about associated ideas and related memories in a chain of thought wandering away from any topic under discussion with the human user.
 The ability to think about any item in an associative chain of concepts helps to generate the illusion of consciousness which is in fact consciousness.
 To feel conscious is to be conscious.